Aman29web/clg-website/README.md

 📌 Project Description

 This project is a College Website designed to provide complete information about the institution, its courses, faculty, facilities, and admission process.
 The website serves as a digital platform for students, parents, and visitors to explore everything about the college in one place.
+This website aims to make the college more accessible, transparent, and informative for students and stakeholders.

+---

+## ✨ Features
 The website includes:

 · About the College – History, vision, and mission of the institution.